eafit-apolo/apolo-users/docs/source/software/programminglanguages/R/R-4.1.2/index.rst

     $ conda activate ENV_NAME

-1. Install the package.
+2. Install the package.

 .. code-block:: bash

     $ conda install PACKAGE_NAME

-We recommend that the user looks up the name of the package in the anaconda repository before installing the package, to make sure that is the correct one.
+.. note:: We recommend that the user looks up the name of the package in the anaconda repository before installing the package, to make sure that is the correct one.

 Running Example
 ---------------